devendra-alt/eLearningSite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.
 ## environments for ELearningSite
-you have to add enivrments file to project before run it and confing firebase api from firebase web server
+you have to add environment file to project before run it and confing firebase api from firebase web server

 ## Development server